quinnrobepicodus/nasa-ddos-r/README.md

 ```console
 you@yourhost:~$ npm run start
 ```
-WARNING: This may cause your machine to catch fire and explode.
-It grabs ALOT of hi-resolution images from NASA and displays them in your web browser on a single page.
+**WARNING:** This may cause your machine to catch fire and explode.
+It grabs ALOT of high-resolution images from NASA and displays them in your web browser on a single page.